- Enforce inbound and outbound access rules instead of broad public exposure.

 - Choose the target profile, pick your Foundry resource, set access mode (start with Learning), and confirm.

 Start in Learning mode to observe potential denies.
 Switch to Enforced mode once you define the required inbound and outbound rules.
-For more details, see NSP access modes.Interaction with publicNetworkAccess
+For more details, see NSP access modes.Understand publicNetworkAccess interaction

 - Learning mode: